 The risks of acquiring prostate cancer are mostly the same as for any cancer.
 A poor diet and lack of exercise top the list.
 But is prostate cancer hereditary?
 Specifically, having a close male relative already diagnosed with prostate cancer does add to the usual risk factors.

-This correlation often extends to familial conditions, such as prostate or heart problems, as well as overall health conditions.
+This correlation often extends to familial conditions, such as prostate or heart problems, and overall health conditions.

 Medical science tries to attribute this to measurable factors, such as gene mutations.
-However, cultural factors, such as diet and lifestyle that are often duplicated generation to generation, result in similar risks, father to son, as well as to siblings, with or without gene mutations.
+However, cultural factors, such as diet and lifestyle, often duplicate from generation to generation, without gene mutations.
 Thus, shared factors such as environment and lifestyle may also confer additional risk.
-Practitioners often ignore this risk by seeking to find a measurable gene mutation or similar malfunction that may or may not exist.
+Practitioners often ignore this risk by finding a measurable gene mutation or similar malfunction that may or may not exist.

 According to the latest studies, most prostate cancer does not present a threat to life.
-It is often difficult for medical professionals to separate cancers that may be life-threatening from indolent ones, but improvements in diagnosis are being continuously made.
+It is often difficult for medical professionals to different cancers that may be life-threatening from indolent ones, but improvements in diagnosis are continuously made.

 Prostate cancer is both over-diagnosed and over-treated in most areas of the Western world today.
 Any aging man faces the likelihood of a prostate cancer diagnosis every time he visits his doctor for an annual exam.

 While it is the man′s doctor who usually makes the diagnosis and recommended treatment approach, the patient must take overall responsibility for the outcome, both physically and emotionally.